devskale/offpunk/README.md

 In AV-98, use the commands "online" and "offline" to switch between offline/online.
 While offline, only content cached in .cache/av-98/ is accessed.

 Use "av-98.py --sync" to build a cache containing your bookmarks and all links in your bookmarks.
 It might be quite slow the first time, be patient.
+You can also use the option "--cache-validity 3600" to only refresh cache which are at least 1h old (set the number of seconds according to your needs).

 Uncached ressources tentatively accessed offline will be accessed with the next --sync, including reload of already cached ressources.